awslabs/aws-devops-essential/README.md

 ### **Important:**

 Select the region of your choice for the lab.
 Kindly the select the region which has all four Code* services.
 You can find the [region services list](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
-Stick to the same region throughout all labs.
+Stick to the same region throughout all labs. **Make sure you have not reached the VPC or Internet Gateway limits for that region.
+If you already have 5 VPCs/IGWs, delete at least one before you proceed or choose an alternate region**

 ## Lab 1 - Build project on the cloud